Family Exhibits

 • Three children using large interactive wooden oars, simulating the rowing experience of pearl divers in a boat installation surrounded by an underwater environment.

-• Led end-to-end UX/UI and interaction strategy and design across multiple family-focused exhibits.
+• Led the end-to-end UX/UI and interaction strategy across three high-traffic, family-focused galleries.

-• Applied prototyping and iterative testing to refine flows, clarity, and accessibility for family audiences.
+• Leveraged endless prototyping and testing to optimize user flows, clarity, and accessibility for broad audiences.

-• Integrated inclusive design principles within a large-scale public cultural environment.
+• Embedded inclusive design principles at scale within a high-profile public cultural environment.

 • Recognized with several international awards.